mrkn/pycall.rb/README.md

 ## Wrapping Python classes

+**NOTE: Currently I'm trying to rewrite class wrapping system, so the content of this section will be changed.**

 Using `PyCall::PyObjectWrapper` module, we can create incarnation classes for Python classes in Ruby language.
 For example, the following script defines a incarnation class for `numpy.ndarray` class.

 ```ruby